 Create Your Personal Declaration of Independence

-America is celebrating Her independence, freedom, and strength, AND wow has it been quite a year so far!
+It’s that time of year again!
+America is celebrating Her independence, freedom, and strength!
 The Declaration of Independence was drafted with the hopes of giving Americans a life of freedom and the ability to pursue individualism.
 The colonists finally said enough is enough and put their thoughts to paper in a well-constructed document outlining their wants, hopes, and dreams for the country.
-We all could use a reminder of this right about now!
-And while the well-being of our country is of the essence, one must never forget their own individual role.
+We can all always use a reminder of this!
+And while the well-being of our country is essential, one must never forget their own individual role.
 So, take a note from the country’s founders, say enough is enough in your own life, and create your own Personal Declaration of Independence.

 Writing Your Own Personal Declaration of Independence